New Members: Free 1 credit course with code FREECLE

 ...

-Do judges in Maine have separate CLE requirements?
+Do judges in North Carolina have separate CLE requirements?

-Yes — judges in Maine have separate continuing judicial education (CJE) requirements in addition to the general CLE rules for attorneys.
+Yes — judges in North Carolina have a separate continuing judicial education (CJE) requirement that is distinct from the CLE obligations for attorneys.

 Details